The Cliffs at North Shore - a high point for walking in Blackpool

 When the ice had thawed, the melt water left the sea 120 metres deeper, all around the world.
 At this time, the land on which Blackpool and Lytham stand was a collection of islands.
 Deposited sand then formed cliffs and rims in the deeper valleys.
 The cliffs at North Shore are some of these, reaching 70 feet in height.

-Stopping the Cliffs from Eroding
+Preventing the Cliffs from Eroding

 Since the 1800s we’ve been building artificial defences in response to erosion of the cliffs at Blackpool.